amr-belal/twitter-sentiment-analysis/README.md

 ## 📊 Results

-After training and testing the model, accuracy was measured at around **X%** (replace with actual value).
+After training and testing the model, accuracy was measured at around **76%**.

 📌 **Confusion Matrix**, **Precision**, **Recall**, and **F1-score** are plotted in the notebook.